-Panel day arrived and I’d hardly slept the night before… Craig was fine, nothing keeps that man from snoring.
-I remember sitting in the car outside and thinking I was going to throw up, Craig was fine… (really wanted to hate him for being fine but remembered I needed to give the impression to the panel that I loved everything about him haha).
+Panel day arrived and I’d hardly slept the night before… Crags was fine, nothing keeps that man from snoring.
+I remember sitting in the car outside and thinking I was going to throw up, Crags was fine… (really wanted to hate him for being fine but remembered I needed to give the impression to the panel that I loved everything about him haha).

 They each took a turn asking us really personal questions, and apart from one or two of them, they were all stoney faced.
 In hindsight, I feel the questions they asked where far too intrusive and inappropriate as we had covered everything with the Social Worker.
 I get that they are ratifying the report, but it definitely is a step too far in my opinion.